Gen-Abdullah/alx-system_engineering-devops/0x00-shell_basics/README.md

 My first shell basics readme
-task 1- list file in the directory 0x00-shell basics task 2- list files in long manners
+task 1- list file in the directory 0x00-shell basics task 2- take return shell to the earliest directory task 3- list files of a directory in long files